 - Additionally, I am a mentor for at-risk youth.

 At home, we currently have six dogs.
 Whenever I say that out loud (or write it) I find myself thinking, holy crap!
 That’s a lot of dogs!
 But, in all honesty, they are so easy and mild-mannered, for the most part, you wouldn’t know we had that many.
 One is less than 15 pounds, one is closer to 25 pounds, two are between 35-50 and two are in the 80+ range.
 All but one have been rescued.
 We have often said if we ever won the lottery, we would find a way to own a large enough piece of property to rescue so many more.
 Our smallest, Lola, is a Miniature-Pinscher.
-The newest member of our family is an Italian Greyhound-Rat Terrier mix.
+Our newest member of the family is a Husky/German Shepherd mix who just turned one on October 21, 2017.
+The second newest member of our family is an Italian Greyhound-Rat Terrier mix who was adopted in October of 2016.
 Then comes our Chow-Pekingese, Khalua.
-Maya is my snow dog, a Husky-Border Collie mix.
-Our youngest, but 2nd heaviest, is our Yellow Lab, Riley.
-Finally, we have Rufus, our Lab-Border Collie mix.
+One of our “big boys” is our Yellow Lab, Riley.
+Finally, we have Rufus, our Lab-Border Collie mix, the other big one.

-So, whenever a snarky Leftist tries to paint me with the wide brushstrokes of being a racist, sexist, bigoted, homophobe, who doesn’t care about the air, water, environment or animals, I just laugh.
+As I conclude, I look back to all of the facets of my past that make me who I am and it’s hard to think I can fit easily into someone else’s box.
+Whenever a snarky Leftist tries to paint me with the wide brushstrokes of being a racist, sexist, bigoted, homophobe, who doesn’t care about the air, water, environment or animals, I laugh.
 It’s such an easy attack because it takes no thinking to brandish those emotionally charged labels.
-Once you take a moment to look at my background, it should be obvious that having a love of the Constitution and a reverence for the will of our Founding Fathers doesn’t mean the labels of the Left apply.
+When anyone looks at my background, it should be obvious that having a love of the Constitution and a reverence for the will of our Founding Fathers doesn’t mean two-dimensional labels of the Left apply.